ccqpein/Github-API-CL/README.md

 `github-api-call` will call api with the default headers `'(("Accept" . "application/vnd.github+json"))`.
 Any other headers pass to `:headers` will been added `("Accept" . "application/vnd.github+json")`.

-From now, github-api-cl's job is done, left all http response back to you, you can do whatever you want.
+From now, `github-api-cl`'s job is done, left all http response back to you, you can do whatever you want.

 Wait, if you do not want REPL ask you to input every slots and parameters: